Microchip-MPLAB-Harmony/csp_apps_pic32mx/apps/icap/icap_capture_mode/readme.md

 - Connect micro USB cable to the 'Debug USB' connector(J9) on the board to the computer
 - Install an [USB UART click board](https://www.mikroe.com/usb-uart-click) on to the mikroBUS socket J5
+- Connect the OC2 pin RB1 (Pin 5 of the J16) to the IC2 pin RB0 (pin 4 of the J16)
 - Connect mini USB cable between PC and the [USB UART click board](https://www.mikroe.com/usb-uart-click)

 ## Running the Application